 Add a comment

-The CAG report tabled in Parliament highlighted two very important aspects of Indian trains which bring to the fore that we are still far far behind achieving efficiency;
+Another CAG report tabled in Parliament highlighted few very important aspects of Indian Railways which bring to the fore that we are still far far behind ;

 One.
 Indian Railways despite investing ₹ 2.5 lakh crore on track infrastructure during 2008- 19 have failed to improve on the mobility outcomes.